Zhaozhpe/pypose/CONTRIBUTING.md

 ### 6. Resolve conflicts

-If your local branch conflicts with the latest main branch of "upstream", you'll need to resolove them.
+If your local branch conflicts with the latest main branch of "upstream", you'll need to resolve them.
 There are two ways to do this:

 ```shell
 git fetch --all --prune